najamelan/async_executors/README.md

 > Abstract over different executors.

 The aim of _async_executors_ is to provide a uniform interface to the main async executors available in Rust.
-We provide wrapper types that always implement the Spawn and/or LocalSpawn traits from the future library, making it easy to pass any executor to an API which requires `E: Spawn` or `E: LocalSpawn`.
+We provide wrapper types that always implement the [`Spawn`](futures_util::task::Spawn) and/or [`LocalSpawn`](futures_util::task::LocalSpawn) traits from the _futures_ library, making it easy to pass any supported executor to an API which requires `exec: impl Spawn` or `exec: impl LocalSpawn`.

+A problem with these traits is that they do not provide an API for getting a JoinHandle to await completion of the task.
+I think the current trend in async is to favor joining tasks and thus certain executors now return JoinHandles from their spawn function.
+It's also a fundamental building block for [structured concurrency](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/). _async_executors_ provides an executor agnostic `JoinHandle` that wraps the framework native JoinHandle types.

+SpawnHandle traits are also provided so API's can express you need to pass them an executor which allows spawning with a handle.
+Note that this was already provided by the _futures_ library in `SpawnExt::spawn_with_handle`, but this uses `RemoteHandle` which incurs a performance overhead.
+By wrapping the native JoinHandle types, we can avoid some of that overhead while still being executor agnostic.
+These traits are feature gated behind the `spawn_handle` feature.

+The traits provided by this crate are also implemented for the `Instrumented` and `WithDispatch` wrappers from _tracing-futures_ when the `tracing` feature is enabled.
+So you can pass an instrumented executor to an API requiring `exec: impl SpawnHandle`.

 The currently supported executors are (let me know if you want to see others supported):

 - async-std
-- juliex
-- tokio CurrentThread - tokio::runtime::Runtime with basic scheduler. (supports spawning `!Send` futures)
+- tokio CurrentThread - [`tokio::runtime::Runtime`] with basic scheduler. (supports spawning `!Send` futures)
-- tokio ThreadPool - tokio::runtime::Runtime with threadpool scheduler.
+- tokio ThreadPool - [`tokio::runtime::Runtime`] with threadpool scheduler.
 - wasm-bindgen (only available on WASM, the others are not available on WASM)
+- the futures executors - They already implemented `Spawn` and `SpawnLocal`, but we provide the `SpawnHandle` family of traits for them as well.

-All executors are behind feature flags: `async_std`, `juliex`, `tokio_ct`, `tokio_tp`, `bindgen`.
+All executors are behind feature flags: `async_std`, `tokio_ct`, `tokio_tp`, `bindgen`, `localpool`, `threadpool`.

-The executors from the futures library are not included because they already implement the `Spawn` and `SpawnLocal` traits.

 ## Table of Contents